 Code Conferences are about showing the code.
 Refer to rule #1 if you have any questions on this.

 - Community Ownership

 The most important element of the Technology Conference is always the developer community.
 All are welcome to attend and speak and do so without expectation of payment or any other compensation other than their participation in the community.

 We need to understand that many times people can't leave work for a day or two to attend training or even seminars.
 The beauty of the Technology Conference is that they always occur on weekends.

-- Serving on my City's Parks and Recreation board.
+- Currently serving on my the City of Chandler's Parks and Recreation board (since 2010)